2021 may have been a real-life horror show, but at least the onscreen horror was strong; here are 30 of our favorites you may have missed.

-With spellbinding performances from Morfydd Clark and Jennifer Ehle, this startling directorial debut from Rose Glass is beautiful, harrowing, and uncompromising.
+With spellbinding performances from Morfydd Clark and Jennifer Ehle, this startling debut feature from Rose Glass is beautiful, harrowing, and uncompromising.
 A female-driven tour-de-force, it’s the kind of haunting revelation that lingers long after the shocking gut-punch of an ending.

 (Recommended by Stephanie Malone)